 Trying to decide if “The Explorer” Play Kit from Lovevery is worth it?
-In this post, I'm sharing all of my thoughts as a first time mom after having this montessori based toy subscription service for over a year.
-Discover which toys from the 9-10 month box of Lovevery's subscription service my toddler still plays with, which were a bust, the pros and cons, and the cost.
+In this post, I'm sharing all of my thoughts as a first time mom after having this montessori based toy subscription service since 2019, with two kids.

 You can read the FAQs and full review of all the Lovevery Subscription Play Kits here.